containers/shortnames/README.md

 short names like `fedora` or `alpine` rather then fully specified image names `registry.fedoraproject.org/fedora` and `docker.io/alpine`, respectively.
 In container engines that allow you to specify more then a single registry for storing container images, using short names can lead to ambiguity.
-Imagine that I have two registries defined and both container an image names foobar.

-Now if I specify foobar, I am not sure which image I will get.
+Imagine that I have two registries defined and both contain an image named "foobar".
+Now if I specify `foobar`, I am not sure which image I will get.
 There is potential for malicious parties to take advantage of this by spoofing images and tricking users into pulling them.

 We are building into these container engine tools the ability to use short name aliases to help mitigate the risk of pulling the wrong image, especially when